Feanor-19/TomatoLang/README.md

 Here Is The Recipe Itself:
 Quickly Obtain As Much As The Universe Says Units Of Mathematicians!
 Quickly Obtain 0 Units Of Answer!

+In Case There Happens To Be Just The Same Amount Of Mathematicians Comparing With Answer Urgently Do The Following Steps:
+    Quickly Obtain 1 Units Of TheOne!
+    Place TheOne Right Into Answer!
+Otherwise You Should Do A Completely Different Thing:
     Place Cooked Beforehand Factorial (Using Mathematicians As Ingredients) Right Into Answer!
+Now, Breathe Out And Continue Whatever You Were Doing!
 Serve Answer!

 That's All!
 Don't Forget To Check It On Your Friends Before Tasting Yourself!